Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Preliminaries

 \subsection{Regular del Pezzo surfaces}

-A \emph{del Pezzo surface} (resp.\,\emph{weak del Pezzo surface}) $X$ over a field $k$ is a normal Gorenstein projective surface such that $H^0(X, \MO_X)=k$ and $-K_X$ is ample (resp. nef and big).
+A \emph{del Pezzo surface} (resp.\,\emph{weak del Pezzo surface}) $X$ is a normal Gorenstein projective surface such that $H^0(X, \MO_X)=k$ and $-K_X$ is ample (resp. nef and big).
 In this section, we gather various results known in the literature and some technical lemmas we need later.

 As we are interested primarily in the case of imperfect fields, $X$ might not be smooth, nor geometrically normal.
 However, we have the following restrictions on the possible bad behaviour: